 Your gift will be strategic.
 We are about many causes, not just one.
 We work towards being a centre of influence in our community and often team up with other philanthropic funds and donors to have even greater impact.

-We are here for the long term.
-Community foundations are over one hundred years old and exist to underpin the changing needs of society, in perpetuity.
-It’s a model of giving that works.
+We are here for the long term: The community foundation concept is over 100 years and exists to underpin the changing needs of society, in perpetuity.
+It’s a proven model of giving that works.

 Your legacy will be cared for.
-We are one of the biggest grant-making organisations in Ireland and thoughtfully care for the assets entrusted to us, investing them in people, ideas and activities that strengthen our communities.
+We are one of the biggest grant-making organisations in Ireland and will thoughtfully administer any monies entrusted to us, investing in people, ideas and activities that strengthen our communities.

 Your gift will be discreet.
-You don’t have to tell us if you leave a gift to The Community Foundation for Ireland, but if you do, it will help us plan future work.
+You don’t have to tell us if you leave a gift to The Community Foundation for Ireland, but if you do, it will help us gain a greater insight into your wishes.

 Why We Are Supporting CFI